DominicSimpson/themontyhallproblem/README.md

 ---
 ## Preparation

 ###### In order to prepare for writing a program that demonstrates that Vos Savant was and is correct, I completed some Photoshop mock-ups first that help visualise the problem, without having to use complex mathmatical equations.
 You can see them below.
-They should be read down (columns) rather than across (rows).
+They should be read down (as columns) rather than across (as rows).

 ![MontyHallProblem_Visualisation1](https://user-images.githubusercontent.com/52511353/202873322-a004bb5c-82ab-459d-aff4-6b3623dc5582.jpg)